frankdai/jslide/README.md

 Please place your actual content inside the jslide-item container and set margin/padding accrodingly.
 Please do not set margin on the item container itself.

 ### Customize The Controls
-The two jslide-control class elements are optional.
+The two 'jslide-control' class elements are optional.
 You can simply remove them from markup if you want to hide the left/right control, as in mobile device you can swipe left and right.

-If you want to use your customized controls ,please place them outside of this markup region and use above-mentioned API for control the slide.
-Please use your own logic for adding/removing control class name when it reach the end.
+If you want to use your customized controls ,please place them outside of this markup region and use the controlLeft and controlRight options.
+Both built-in or customized control will have add/remove a class named "nomore" when the carousel hit the left or right end, in order to have better styling.